segun-flexible/segun-flexible/README.md

 Here's a list of things I currently keep myself busy with:

 - 👩💻 Working as a full stack developer
-- ☀️ Maintaining
+- ☀️ Maintaining & Collaborating
-- 🙇 Learning Product Design
+- 🙇 Building Some Softwares Using C++ & Golang
 - 🛠 Getting My Hand Dirty Always